kostasgalexiou/ResynPy/README.md

 - `<prefix>.png`, `<prefix>.pdf`

-   A figure showing the haplotypes of the individuals in the first 10 selected pairs, in a color-coded manner. `<prefix>` corresponds to argument `--fig_prefix`, which by default is "*top10_selected_pairs*".
+   A figure showing the haplotypes of the individuals in the first 10 selected pairs, in a color-coded mode. `<prefix>` corresponds to argument `--out_prefix`.

 - `PairComparison.log`